Growing Better Tomatoes with Less Water

 The yield per acre of dry-farmed tomatoes is about one-fifth of conventional California tomatoes.
 Many Bay Area farmers believe dry-farming is still profitable, however, because the flavorful tomatoes fetch higher prices.

-Most of the dry-farmed tomatoes in California come from “Early Girl” or its close relatives.
+Most of the dry-farmed tomatoes in California come from “Dirty Girl” or its close relatives.
 While they thrive on the morning fog common in California, these tomatoes often struggle when farmers try to replicate the practice in Oregon’s Willamette Valley, where summers are hotter and drier.

 As summer dryness stretches into winter this year, dry-farmed tomatoes still dominate displays at a San Francisco farmers’ market.
 Photo: Ariel Okamoto